Last Updated on May 27, 2022 by Paul Guzman

-The Money Tree plant (Bombacaceae) Also called the Pachira aquatica.
+The Money Tree plant (Bombacaceae) is Also called the Pachira aquatica.
 The care of the money tree plant.
 This plant is more of a bonsai-type houseplant.
-It will eventually grow at about 10ft. tall and the trunk is usually braided given it that natural bonsai look.
+It will eventually grow to about 10ft. tall and the trunk is usually braided giving it that natural bonsai look.